Bernard Leach: Early years (Japan)

 In Tokyo, he gave talks and attended meetings along with Mushanokōji Saneatsu, Shiga Naoya, Yanagi Sōetsu and others from the "Shirakaba-Group", who were trying to introduce western art to Japan after 250 years of seclusion.

 About 1911 he attended a Raku-yaki pottery party which was his first introduction to ceramics, and through introduction by Ishii Hakutei, he began to study under Urano Shigekichi 浦野繁吉 (1851–1923), who stood as Kenzan 6th in the tradition of potter Ogata Kenzan (1663–1743).
-Assisting as interpreter for technical terms was the potter Tomimoto Kenkichi, whom he had met already earlier.
+Assisting as interpreter for technical terms was the potter Tomimoto Kenkichi, whom he had met earlier.
 From this time Leach wrote articles for the Shirakaba.

 In 1913 he also drafted covers for Shirakaba and Fyūzan.
 Attracted by the Prussian philosopher and art scholar Alfred Westharp, who at the time was living in Peking, Leach moved to Peking in 1915.
 There he took on the Name 李奇聞 (for "Leach"), but returned the following year to Japan.
 It was the year 1919, when young Hamada Shōji visited Leach for the first time.
 Leach received a kiln from Kenzan and built it up in Yanagi's garden and called it Tōmon-gama.
 Now established as a potter, he decided to move to England.

 In 1920, before leaving, he had an exhibition in Osaka, where he met the potter Kawai Kanjirō.
 In Tokyo, a farewell exhibition was organized.